apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Initialize a k8s Cluster
 1. Provision the VMs (Min of 1 Master, 1 Worker):
 2. Select and Install CRE (Containerd or others) on all the nodes.
-Get containerd from github
+Get containerd from github.
+Install runc
 3. Install Kubeadm, kubectl & kubelet on all the nodes
 4. Initialize the cluster (on the master node)
 5. Apply a CNI (Calico or flannel) on cluster